 (5) Notwithstanding paragraph (2) above, an Interconnecting Transmission Service Provider (TSP) may complete an LLIS that it commenced prior to the effective date of this provision if the Large Load is part of a proposed net metering arrangement for which an application was submitted to the Public Utility Commission of Texas (PUCT) pursuant to Public Utility Regulatory Act (PURA), Tex.
 Util.
 Code Ann § 39.169 on or before March 4, 2026.
 The LLIS shall be used solely for ERCOT’s study of the system impacts of the net metering arrangement conducted in accordance with P.U.C.
 Subst.
 R. 25.205, Net Metering Arrangements Involving a Large Load Customer Co-Located with an Existing Generation Resource.

+9.2.1.5 Review of Existing Large Computational Load Modifications Potentially Impacting Ride Through Performance

+(1) A modification of an existing LCL that materially changes dynamic characteristics or operating behavior in a manner that may affect voltage or frequency ride-through performance at the POI or Service Delivery Point shall be subject to the review process described in this Section.
+The Entity proposing the modification shall submit the appropriate dynamic model for the proposed modification to ERCOT and the interconnecting TSP along with results of the model quality tests overlaid with the results before the modification and associated simulation files, as described in paragraph (6)(a) of Section 6.2, Dynamics Model Development.
+ERCOT shall review the submission within ten Business Days of receipt.
+If additional time is necessary, ERCOT may extend the review period by up to twenty additional Business Days.
+Upon completion of the review, ERCOT shall notify the Entity and the interconnecting TSP of one of the following:

+(a) The modification is approved (e.g., no adverse impact on voltage or frequency ride-through performance);

+(b) The modification is approved upon completion of any required additional assessment (e.g., quarterly stability assessment and/or Subsynchronous Oscillation (SSO) assessment); or

+(c) The modification is rejected if the LCL is subject to the voltage ride-through requirements of Nodal Operating Guide Section 2.15 or the frequency ride-through requirements of Nodal Operating Guide Section 2.6.4 and ERCOT determines that the model performance indicates that the LCL does not meet one or both of those requirements.

 9.6 Initial Energization and Continuing Operations for Large Loads

 (1) Each Large Load shall meet the conditions established by ERCOT before proceeding to Initial Energization.
 These conditions may include, but are not limited to: